wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 The memory effects between quasi-static input and output make the modeling of hysteretic systems very difficult.
 Physics-based models are often used to describe the hysteresis loops, but these models usually lack the simplicity and efficiency required in practical applications involving system characterization, identification, and control.
 As detailed in [Martins, S. A. M. and Aguirre, L. A. - Sufficient conditions for rate-independent hysteresis in autoregressive identified models](https://www.sciencedirect.com/science/article/abs/pii/S0888327015005968), NARX models have proven to be a feasible choice to describe the hysteresis loops.
 See Chapter 8 for a detailed background.
 However, even considering the sufficient conditions for rate independent hysteresis representation, classical structure selection algorithms fails to return a model with decent performance and the user needs to set a multi-valued function to ensure the occurrence of the bounding structure $\mathcal{H}$ ([Martins, S. A. M. and Aguirre, L. A. - Sufficient conditions for rate-independent hysteresis in autoregressive identified models](https://www.sciencedirect.com/science/article/abs/pii/S0888327015005968)).

 Even though some progress has been made, previous work has been limited to models with a single equilibrium point.
-The present case study aims to present new prospects in the model structure selection of hysteretic systems regarding the cases where the models have multiple inputs and it is not restricted concerning the number of equilibrium points.
+The present case study aims to present new prospects in the model structure selection of hysteretic systems regarding the cases where the models have multiple inputs, and it is not restricted concerning the number of equilibrium points.
 For that, the MetaMSS algorithm will be used to build a model for a magneto-rheological damper (MRD) considering the mentioned sufficient conditions.

 ### A Brief description of the Bouc-Wen model of magneto-rheological damper device